Skip to content

 Three inputs determine your heating load per room:

-• Square footage: the floor area of the room.
+• Square footage: floor area of the room.
 A 200 sq ft bedroom has a very different load than a 600 sq ft basement.

 • Climate zone: Denver metro (design temp 5°F) is the baseline.
 Mountain communities need 25% more capacity.
 Eastern plains are slightly milder.

-Once you know each room's heating BTU, you round up to the next standard indoor head size.
+Once you know each room's heating BTU, round up to the next standard indoor head size.
 Mitsubishi makes heads in 6,000, 9,000, 12,000, 15,000, 18,000, and 24,000 BTU.
 Sum all heads to get your outdoor unit tonnage (12,000 BTU = 1 ton).

 Quick Reference: BTU by Room Size (Average Insulation, Denver)